mngogo/jackbarham.com/README.md

 - Install node packages `npm install`
 - Compile SASS to CSS `gulp` or `gulp watch`.
 - To minify run `gulp --production`.

-- This theme doesn't use any Javascript, yet.
-- Further buold docs are available on the [Elixir website](https://laravel.com/docs/master/elixir).
+This theme doesn't use any Javascript, yet.
+Further build docs are available on the [Elixir website](https://laravel.com/docs/master/elixir).

 ### Note
-The font used is [FF Meta Serif Pro](https://typekit.com/fonts/ff-meta-serif-web-pro) and requires and Adobe Typekit subscription.
+The font used is [FF Meta Serif Pro](https://typekit.com/fonts/ff-meta-serif-web-pro) and requires a free [Adobe Typekit](https://typekit.com/plans) account.
 I've haven't created a fallback option so you're likely to see Times New Roman until you set your font preference.